chameleonconnections/chameleonconnections/README.md

 - 👋 Hi, I’m @chameleonconnections
-- 👀 I’m interested in building an application
+- 👀 I’m building an new application
-- 🌱 I’m currently learning new things
-- 💞️ I’m looking to collaborate on any unique projects
+- 💞️ I’m looking for collaborators to work with me on this project.
 - 📫 How to reach me barbaraackles@chameleonradio.com

 <!---